justintadlock/widgets-reloaded/readme.txt

 ### How does this plugin work?

-Widgets Reloaded works by giving you more advanced versiosn of the default WordPress widgets and replacing them with customized versions.
-Each widget is then given many more options to allow you to customize the output of widgets on your site.
+Widgets Reloaded works by giving you more advanced versiosn of the default WordPress widgets.
+Each widget has many options to allow you to customize the output of widgets on your site.
 You'll see many more checkboxes, input boxes, select boxes, and other options to choose from.

 ### What custom widgets does the plugin provide?

-* Archives
+* Reloaded - Archives
-* Authors
+* Reloaded - Authors
-* Bookmarks (only if you have the link manager enabled)
+* Reloaded - Bookmarks _(if link manager is enabled)_
-* Calendar
+* Reloaded - Calendar
-* Categories
+* Reloaded - Categories
-* Menu
+* Reloaded - Menu
-* Pages
+* Reloaded - Pages
-* Posts
+* Reloaded - Posts
-* Tags
+* Reloaded - Tags

 ### What do all the widget options mean?